-When running Image for DOS from the command line, you might need to include references to hard drive numbers and/or partition IDs.
+When running Image for Windows from the command line, you might need to include references to hard drive numbers and/or partition IDs.
 To determine the correct hard drive number or partition ID, complete Steps 1 through 4 in the section "Creating a Full Backup," making sure that you select the hard drive whose number and/or partition IDs you need to obtain.
-The hard drive number will then appear in the format "HDn" (e.g. "HD0" or "HD1").
-The partition ID appears in parenthesis in the middle of each partition description and consists of either two or four characters.
+The hard drive number will then appear in the format "HD n" (e.g. "HD 0" or "HD 1").
+The partition ID appears in parenthesis at the end of each partition description and consists of either two or four characters.
+In the figure, the first hard drive, HD 0, has two partitions, and their numbers, 01 and 02, appear in parentheses at the end of each partition's description.

-Note: Under certain configurations, hard drive numbers may be different in DOS than they are in Windows or other environments.
+Note: Under certain configurations, hard drive numbers may be different under DOS than they are under Windows or other environments.

-The basic format for running Image for DOS from the command line is:
+The basic format for running Image for Windows from the command line is:

-image [action] [options]
+imagew [action] [options]